oderdene/price-image-pretraining/README.md

 This repo's attempt is try to pre-train images of prices.

 # Todo
-- Write simple masking data augmenter since price image doesn't have much color
+- Write simple cropper data augmenter since price image doesn't have much color
 - Create an encoder model
 - Do some contrastive training
 - Plot some image's features on tSNE